Skip to main content

 4. Use State and Dispatch

-Use useSelector to read data and useDispatch to dispatch actions.
+Use useSelector to read data from the store and useDispatch to send actions.
+These two hooks are the bridge between your React components and the Redux world.
 Counter.jsx

 import { useSelector, useDispatch } from 'react-redux';